Adam Hadwin Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- This is Hadwin's first time playing at The Sentry in the past five years.
+- Hadwin is playing at The Sentry for the first time in the past five years.

 Hadwin's Recent Performances

-- Hadwin has finished in the top five in one of his last five appearances.
+- Over his last five tournaments, Hadwin has finished in the top five once.

 - He's made the cut in three of his last five events.

-- Over his last five tournaments, Hadwin has finished within three shots of the leader once and five or fewer strokes back of the winner twice.
-He's carded a score that's better than average twice.
+- Hadwin has finished within three shots of the leader in one of his last five tournaments.
+Over that span, he's finished within five shots of the winner two times and finished with a better-than-average score twice.

-- He has an average score relative to par of -7 in his last five tournaments.
+- He has an average score relative to par of -7 in his last five appearances.

 - Off the tee, Adam Hadwin has averaged 302.0 yards in his past five tournaments.

-- Looking at Strokes Gained: Total, Hadwin has an average of 0.820 in his past five tournaments.
+- Hadwin is averaging 0.820 Strokes Gained: Total in his past five tournaments.

 Hadwin's Advanced Stats and Rankings